AWS Driver

 Type: list

-If provided, this is used to select an AMI by filters.
+- If provided, this is used to select an AMI by filters.
 If the filters provided match more than one image, the most recent will be returned.
-Either this field or providers.[aws].cloud-images.image-id must be provided.
+Either this field or providers.[aws].cloud-images.image-id must be provided. - Each entry is a dictionary with the following keys -

 providers.[aws].cloud-images.image-filters.name (required)